 Creative Approach & Research

 Aglaja Ray’s work is deeply rooted in research-based artistic practice, often engaging with philosophers, theologians, and scientists to develop new perspectives on the relationship between faith, technology, and human identity.
 Her visual philosophy blends speculative fiction with theological inquiry, questioning how tradition and innovation coexist in an age of digital resurrection and artificial immortality.
+A life long interest in human psychology, mental states and healing is reflected in her recent work, where the main focus is a human being in relation to nature.